Make an absolutely adorable & easy half apron

 - If you don’t have a super long strip of fabric, cut a few strips of 4″ wide and sew them together.
 Press the seams up then proceed to next step.

-- Star making the pleats, each about 1″ wide until you’re done with this strip (I made a tutorial on how I make my pleats so if you don’t know how to make yours, check out this method).
+- Star making the pleats, each about 1″ wide until you’re done with this strip (I made a tutorial on how I make my knife pleats so if you don’t know how to make yours, check out this method).
 The seam gauge is a real help in this step.

 - As you make pleats, secure them with pins.